ddiazpinto/python-redsys/README.rst

 (previously known as Sermepa) using the two types of connection defined by the platform:
 *direct connection* (or webservice) and *redirect connection* or (secure method).

-The purpose of this library is just provide a normalized interface between RedSys and other applications.
+The purpose of this library is to provide a normalized interface between RedSys and other applications.

 **About `RedirectClient`**

-Although *redirect connection* depends on a webserver to resolve the communication step, the `RedirectClient` provided in this library does not assumes any kind of procedure to resolve that step; it merely prepares the necessary parameters to make a request and handle the corresponding response parameters.
+Although *redirect connection* depends on a webserver to resolve the communication step, the `RedirectClient` provided in this library does not assume any kind of procedure to resolve that step; it simply prepares the necessary parameters to make a request and handle the corresponding response parameters.
 That's what less dependant means.

-If you are intend to use this library with django, take a look at <https://github.com/ddiazpinto/django-redsys>.
+If you intend to use this library with django, take a look at <https://github.com/ddiazpinto/django-redsys>.
 Django-redsys uses this library and extends it to resolve all the communication step.
-Unfortunately it is not documented at all but if you need some help, let me know submitting an issue.
+Unfortunately, it is not documented at all but if you need some help, let me know submitting an issue.

 Example using *redirect connection*